Yandex Cloud

 1. In the management console, select the folder where you need to add a listener to a load balancer.

-2. In the list of services, select Network Load Balancer.
+2. Go to Network Load Balancer.

 3. Next to the load balancer to add a listener to, click and select Add listener.